gAldeia/itea-python/README.md

 ![code coverage](https://raw.githubusercontent.com/gAldeia/itea-python/main/docsource/source/assets/images/coverage.svg?token=ADGJNIAT54EU6GGDBLPEUMLAYCQ62)

-Package for Interaction-Transformation Evolutionary Algorithm implementation (ITEA) in python for Classification and Regression.
-The algorithm is based on scikit-learn guidelines for creating ML classes and can be integrated with their tools.
+itea is a python implementation of the Interaction-Transformation Evolutionary Algorithm described in the paper "Franca, F., & Aldeia, G. (2020).
+Interaction-Transformation Evolutionary Algorithm for Symbolic Regression.
+Evolutionary Computation, 1-25."

-The Interaction-Transformation representation is a step towards obtaining simpler and more interpretable results, searching in the mathematical equations space by means of an evolutionary strategy.
+The Interaction-Transformation (IT) representation is a step towards obtaining simpler and more interpretable results, searching in the mathematical equations space by means of an evolutionary strategy.

 Together with ITEA for Classification and Regression, we provide a model-specific explainer based on the Partial Effects to help users get a better understanding of the resulting expressions.

+This implementation is based on scikit-learn package and the implementations of the estimators follows their guidelines.

 ## Documentation